rishiraj88/order-manager/README.md

 - **GitHub:** <https://github.com/rishiraj88>

 ## Credits and Gratitude
 I thank all who have mentored, taught and guided me.
-Also, I appreciate who have supported my work with pair programming etc.
+Also, I appreciate who have supported my work with pair programming and more.